dis-sg/dis-sg.github.io/_mascotdex/apathetic-andy.md

 mascot-family:
 ---

 Apathetic Andy is a mascot for REACH Singapore.
 Designed as one of the common archetypes of Singaporeans, he sports a bowl cut, singlet and shorts.
-REACH describes him as “just a regular joe who is apathetic about most issues but if it affects him, he’ll pay attention”.
+REACH <a href="https://www.reach.gov.sg/who-we-are/reach-characters">describes</a> him as “just a regular joe who is apathetic about most issues but if it affects him, he’ll pay attention”.

 <figure>
 <img src="https://i.imgur.com/C40kvBC.jpg" alt="">